mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

 #### makeStyles

 - The `makeStyles` JSS utility is no longer exported from `@material-ui/core/styles`.
 You can use `@material-ui/styles/makeStyles` instead.
 Make sure to add a `ThemeProvider` at the root of your application, as the `defaultTheme` is no longer available.
-If you are using this utility together with `@material-ui/core`, it's recommended you use the `ThemeProvider` component from `@material-ui/core/styles` instead.
+If you are using this utility together with `@material-ui/core`, it's recommended that you use the `ThemeProvider` component from `@material-ui/core/styles` instead.

   ```diff
   -import { makeStyles } from '@material-ui/core/styles';